Get a NetID

 - Active, registered students can refer to the Georgetown University online directory while on campus to see their NetID.
 From other locations write email@example.com to get your NetID.

 - Incoming students should expect a passwords letter from the Admissions Office sent by postal mail to the address on your application.
-Go to the password information page for more information
+Go to the passwords information page for more information.

 Alumni who never had a NetID can contact the Service Center to claim your NetID by going to help.georgetown.edu.